manny405/sapai/README.rst

 Installation
 ------------

-To start installing and using ``mcse``, it's highly recommended to start from an Anaconda distribution of Python, which can be downloaded for free here_.
+To start installing and using ``sapai``, it's highly recommended to start from an Anaconda distribution of Python, which can be downloaded for free here_.

 .. _here: https://www.anaconda.com/products/individual